element-hq/element-x-android/docs/notifications.md

 As seen previously, App developers don't directly send a push to the end user's device, they use a Push Provider as intermediary.
 So technically this intermediary is able to read the content of what is sent.

 App developers usually mitigate this by sending a `silent notification`, that is a notification with no identifiable data, or with an encrypted payload.
-When the push is received the app can then synchronise to it's server in order to generate a local notification.
+When the push is received the app can then synchronise to its server in order to generate a local notification.

 ### Background processing limitations